seanbreckenridge/evry/README.md

 ... and even though that tries to run the command every 60 seconds, `evry` exits with an unsuccessful exit code, so `run command` would only get run once per month.

 The `-runcommand` is just an arbitrary tag name so that `evry` can save metadata about a command to run/job.
-Can be chosen arbitrarily, its only use is to uniquely identify runs of `evry`, and save a metadata file to your [local data directory](https://docs.rs/app_dirs/1.2.1/app_dirs/)
+It can be chosen arbitrarily, its only use is to uniquely identify some task, and save a metadata file to your [local data directory](https://docs.rs/app_dirs/1.2.1/app_dirs/).

 Since this has no clue what the external command is, and whether it succeeds or not, this saves a history of one operation, so you can rollback when a tag was last run, in case of failure.
 An example: